vmware-tanzu-learning/shipkin-course/units/using-shipkin/local-development/index.md

 # Serving the course

-To serve the course on port 8888 run the following from the course directory.
+To serve the course on port `8888` run the following command from the project root directory.

 ```bash
 ./gradlew run
 ```
-from the course directory.
-If you have multiple courses you can run them from each course folder or from the top-level by specifying which course you want to run.
+If you have multiple courses, run them individually from the top-level by specifying which course you want to run.
-In the case of this course the explicit from the top-level would be the following.
+In the case of this course the explicit from the top-level run command would be the following.

 ```bash
 ./gradlew courses:shipkin:run